errsole/errsole.js/README.md

 * **Centralized Logging:** Errsole consolidates all your app logs from multiple servers into one centralized database.
 You can choose your preferred database system.

-* **Interactive Web Dashboard:** Easily view, filter, and search your app logs using the Errsole web dashboard.
+* **Interactive Web Dashboard:** Easily view, filter, and search your app logs using the Errsole Web Dashboard.

 * **Secure Access Control:** Errsole comes with built-in authentication, ensuring that only you and your authorized development team can access the logs.